 The boars were less bothered by the snow and cared a lot more about making sure I didn’t forget I was there to feed them.
 Those stinkers always toss a couple of feed pans into the field for me to hunt down in the morning and today it cost them in time.
 We found one pan quickly and I took a video of us on the prowl for the third… which eventually showed up tucked in their nest in the back of the shelter, ha!

-With the arrival of our breeding stock I wanted to take a second to introduce our two lovely gilts (soon to be sows in 2020!) and boar, Cedar, Willow, and Forrest.
+I wanted to take a second to introduce our two of our lovely gilts (at the time of these photos) and boar, Cedar, Willow, and Forrest.
 For breeding reference and herd improvements, I find it super useful to visualize each animal as they grow out as well as the phenotypes of their parents.
 This dynamic post is something I will refer to over and over again over the years.

 Monday afternoon was an exciting time for us.
 My whole body was full of adrenaline wondering how we would complete the unloading portion of this journey.
 Five little piggies travelled from as far as Quinte West, ON and Carstairs, AB to arrive at our farm.
 These beautifully and mindfully selected pigs have been raised for growth and pork quality.
 They will be the foundation of our breeding program and we are so in love!
 What sweethearts.
 A huge thank you to Kelly at Whispering Winds for making this dream a reality!